 Fallen from the nest?

-If you find a baby bird with little or no feathers then it will need help:
+If you find a baby bird with little or no feathers, then it will need help.

 Other injury or illness

+Tawny owl chicks are mobile at a very early age and can be seen climbing in and around their nest tree well before they are able to fly.
 If you find a fledgling or young owl, the best thing to do is to leave it where it is unless it is in immediate danger or injured.

-Certain young mammals such as Hares and deer may be left by the parents in a secluded area, and returned to a few times each day.
+Certain young mammals such as hares and deer may be left by the parents in a secluded area, and returned to a few times each day.
 Always be sure an animal requires help before you remove it, as the chances of survival are best with the natural mother.

 If you need to keep the hedgehog until help arrives, you can offer food and water.
-Place a shallow heavy dish of water in the cage, offer wet or dry cat food on a small plate or shallow dish.
+Place a shallow heavy dish of water in the cage, and offer wet or dry cat food on a small plate or shallow dish.